Are you going on a Disney Cruise? I’m so excited for you (and jealous!)

 Fail #1 I didn’t take photos.

-Disney has a great photo service onboard the cruise ships.
+Disney has a great photo service on board the cruise ships.
 Unfortunately, I never made it to the kiosks to grab any!
-I wish they were available for longer after the cruise.
+The ship was so big that I was always lost lol.
+Next cruise I am going to get one of these pocket deck locator cards.
+I wish our photos were available for a longer time frame after the cruise.

 Fail #2 Scheduled our “fancy” dinner on the same night as the pirate party.